Fast Deep Mixtures of Gaussian Process Experts: Methodology

+This augmented version of the model is widely used in inference algorithms (such as expectation-maximization), as direct optimization of the likelihood in \cref{eq:MoE} is challenging, due to multi-modality and well-known identifiability issues associated with mixtures.
+Moreover, the introduction of the allocation variables $\bz$ permits distributed inference across experts.

-Various formulations have been proposed in literature for both the experts and gating networks, ranging from simple linear models to flexible non-linear approaches.
-Examples include (generalized) linear or semi-linear models \cite{jordan1994,xu1995}, splines \cite{rigon2017}, neural networks \cite{bishop1994, ambrogioni2017}, Gaussian processes \cite{tresp2001,rasmussen2002infinite}, tree-based classifiers \cite{gramacy2008bayesian}, and others.
-In this work, we combine sparse GP experts with DNN gating networks to flexibly determine local regions and provide a probabilistic and nonparametric model of the unknown regression function.
+Various formulations have been proposed in literature for both the experts and gating networks, ranging from simple linear models to flexible nonlinear approaches.
+Examples include (generalized) linear or semi-linear models \citep{jordan1994,xu1995}, splines \citep{rigon2017}, neural networks \citep{bishop1994, ambrogioni2017}, GPs \citep{tresp2001,rasmussen2002infinite}, tree-based classifiers \citep{gramacy2008bayesian}, and others.
+In this work, we combine sparse GP experts with DNN gating networks to flexibly determine regions and provide a probabilistic nonparametric model of the unknown regression function. \cref{fig:toy_example} highlights the advantages of this construction: 1) flexible regions (over quadratic classifiers, e.g \citep{meeds2006, nguyen2014, zhang2019embarrassingly}) and 2) well-calibrated uncertainty (over DNN experts, e.g \citep{bishop1994,ambrogioni2017}), through tighter credible intervals that maintain the desired coverage.